Come and Get Your Love

 "Come and Get Your Love" is a song by the American rock band Redbone.
 The song was originally released as a promo track under the name "Hail" and was later featured on their fifth album, Wovoka (1973), under its current name.
-The song was released as the album's first single the following year.
+The song was released as the album's first single that year.
 Written and produced by band members Pat and Lolly Vegas, it is one of the band's most successful singles.
 It made them the first Native American band to reach the top five on the US Billboard Hot 100, reaching number five.

 Billboard and Cash Box magazines praised the song when it was released.
-Interest in the song increased in the 2010s after it was featured in the 2014 film Guardians of the Galaxy and as the theme song for the sitcom F Is for Family.
+Interest in the song increased in the 2010's after it was featured in the 2014 film Guardians of the Galaxy, its threequel, and as the theme song for the sitcom F Is for Family.

 Composition

 The lyrics and music are by Lolly Vegas.
 In addition to vocals, Vegas performed the guitar and electric sitar on the song.
 The lyrics narrate a man being affirming towards his girlfriend, starting with the question "What's the matter with your head?" before encouragements such as "Nothin's a matter with your head, baby".

 The single cut is significantly shorter, with the album version featuring an introductory slow part, plus a longer repeated coda.
 Most radio stations rarely play the latter.
 The song features a prominent part for electric sitar.
 A shorter DJ re-service edit of the single version is mainly distinguished by a lead vocal.